Controlled proxy category page

 | Ownership | Dedicated real SIM-backed identity assigned to your agent. | Often shared or rotating inventory optimized for traffic volume. |

-| Phone number | A dedicated phone number is part of the identity model. | Usually network routing only, with phone workflows handled elsewhere. |
+| Phone metadata | Assigned phone metadata is shown when available for the SIM identity. | Usually network routing only, with phone metadata handled separately. |

-| Controls | Policy controls, domain controls, routing, and audit logs. | Typically proxy credentials, rotation settings, and bandwidth controls. |
+| Controls | Route health, API session records, proxy usage, and proxy errors. | Typically proxy credentials, rotation settings, and bandwidth controls. |

-| Positioning | Production AI agent identity infrastructure. | General-purpose proxy access for many unrelated use cases. |
+| Positioning | Mobile identity for AI agents that need physical continuity and route health. | General-purpose proxy access for many unrelated use cases. |

 Common questions.